 Brain cancer is the most common form of cancer in children.
 Due to the large number of different types of brain tumor for effective treatment requires a correct diagnosis.
 One of the projects supported by the EU, provided the tools to improve the diagnosis and prognosis of patient with a brain tumor.

 Epigenetic changes can be observed in the very early stages of neoplasia in stem cells.
 It is important to note that the changes are reversible and can be cured.
 In children, brain tumor is a leading cause of death from cancer.
-The aim of the project EPIBRAIN, supported by the EU, is to study the epigenome of brain tumors to improve the diagnosis and monitoring of patient response to treatment.
+EPIBRAIN purpose of a project supported by the EU, is to study the epigenome of brain tumors to improve the diagnosis and monitoring of patient response to treatment.
 Researchers are also trying to decipher the role of epigenetic aberrations in tumors, in order to improve survival rates and quality of life of patients.

 Brain tumors in children and adults differ at the molecular level.
 "The model system for the study of brain tumors in children under conditions that retain features of the cells are not available.
 Thus, we have optimized cell culture conditions.
 These crops are now being used to develop therapeutic purposes, "- explain the researchers.